Abdulkaderr/UsingAPIs/Week2/prep-exercises/1-catwalk-async-await/README.md

 - Do you feel this version is easier to read than the version you made in the previous week?
 - Is this version more efficient or not or is there no difference?
 - Async/await makes the code wait until the Promise is resolved.
 Does this then also block any other functions from running?
-Why or why not?
+Why or why not? yes  because we use while